|Nutrition Facts (per serving)|

 Add the potatoes in layers, seasoning each layer with salt and pepper as you go, before adding the next layer.

-10 minutes before the end of cooking, add any leftover vegetables to suit, stir well and check the season, cover with the lid and cook for a further 10 minutes.
-The meat and vegetables will break up to create a thick, hearty stew like consistency.
-Be careful not to overboil as you need to retain chunks of meat and vegetables.
+Cover with the lid and cook for 10 minutes.
+The meat and vegetables will break up to create a thick, hearty stew-like consistency but still retain their shape.
+Be careful not to overboil.

-Serve the stovies in a deep dish or bowl with rough oatcakes, and brown sauce (if you like it).
+Serve the stovies in a deep dish or bowl with rough oatcakes and brown sauce, if you like it.
+Enjoy!

-Sausages.
-Cook the onions as above, Using 450g / 1 lb of sausage, slice thickly then put one layer on the onions, followed by a layer of potatoes and continue until all used up.
+- Sausages: Cook the onions as above.
+Thickly slice one pound of sausage, layer it on the onions, followed by a layer of potatoes.
+Repeat the layers.
 Cook as above.